drowe67/freedv-gui/USER_MANUAL.md

     * Add ability to double-click FreeDV Reporter entries to change the radio's frequency.
 (PR #592)
     * FreeDV Reporter: Add ability to force RX Only reporting in Tools->Options.
 (PR #599)
     * Add new 160m/80m/40m calling frequencies for IARU R2.
 (PR #601)
+    * Add Help button to allow users to get help more easily.
+(PR #607)
 3. Other:
     * Report OS usage to FreeDV Reporter.
 (PR #606)